Updated March 24, 2021

 What’s better for you as a potential expat/immigrant in Costa Rica?
 To get Costa Rica residency or to continue doing visa runs every three months?
 The answer depends on you.
+This article has been updated in March 2021 to cover doing visa runs during the Covid-19 pandemic.

 One certain thing about living in Ticolandia as an expat is the “Costa Rica visa run vs. Costa Rica residency” argument will draw you in someday.